Vesser00/incident-report/README.md

 Project Stack
 - JavaScript
 - React
-- Google Map API
+- OpenLayers API
-- Metrostat API
+- Open-Meteo API

 ## Getting Started
 To get started, download this repo and run the commands below.

 1. `npm install`
 2. `npm run dev`
-3. Update project with your RapidAPI in `App.jsx`
-4. Update project with your Google Maps API in `App.jsx`

 This will install all of the needed dependencies and run the app in the dev mode.

 If you want to use a different data source, then replace the contents of the `/src/data/reports.json` file.
-Currently this app will only work with one report.

 ## Improvements
-If I had more time, I would have worked on multiple reports and listing them in a menu.
-The user could then click on the report they wanted to see and the map would refresh with that report's data.
-I would have also liked to add more details in a better format to each of the map pins.
+Some improvements I would like to make is listing each individual response vehicle with markers, information, and move the map when the info card is clicked.
+Another improvement is to have an information window open when a pin is clicked with more information about that item of the report.

 ## Time Spent
 I spent around 7-8 hours on this project.
-I started to go in one direction, and then found myself at a road block.
-After trouble shooting for a while, I decided to go another direction which required some refactoring.
-In the end, I was able to get the app to a functional state, but I would have liked to have made it more detailed.
+I created this project first using Google Maps and RapidAPI, but decided to remove both and replace them with OpenLayers and Open-Meteo for the map and the weather respectivly.
+I also changed the general layout and updated it so multiple records are shown.

 ## Additional Screenshot